 Born in Los Angeles, Roy Ash grew up during the Depression.
 His father was a hay and grain broker whose business didn't survive the Depression.
 The family lived a frugal but optimistic life.
-Looking back on those years, Ash considers the perspective he gained from that experience helped to motivate him as an adult.
+Looking back on those years, Ash considered the perspective he gained from that experience helped to motivate him as an adult.

 Ash graduated from high school when he was 16.
 After helping his father briefly, he was employed by the Bank of America in a low entry position as a city cash-collection messenger, which paid $65 a month.
 This was the beginning of a 54-year relationship with the bank, first as an employee and later as a director.